chains-project/bacardi/results/results_baseline_api_diff/qwen-qwen2.5-32b-instruct/cb541fd65c7b9bbc3424ea927f1dab223261d156/patches/patch1/responses/RestResponse.java_response.txt

  * REST response.
  *
  * <p>This response decorator is able to make basic assertions on
- * HTTP response and manipulate with it afterwards, for example:
+ * HTTP response and manipulate with it afterwords, for example:
  *
  * <pre> String name = new JdkRequest("http://my.example.com")
  *   .fetch()